 In completing the CHNA, the hospital must consult with persons who represent the community’s interests, determine the priority health needs of the community, and develop an implementation strategy to meet those needs.

-Click on the link below to view the full report.
+Click on the links below to view the full reports.